Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 drug use high earning professionals

-Key takeaways
+Key Takeaways

 The hidden struggle with substance use in high-earning professionals

 In fact, data from the Substance Abuse and Mental Health Services Administration (SAMHSA) shows that in 2024, 21.2 million adults had both a mental health disorder and a substance use disorder.
 When you’re struggling with both, it’s known as a dual diagnosis, a condition that requires integrated care to heal both issues at once.
-If you think this might be what you’re experiencing, learning more about dual diagnosis treatment can be an important first step.
+If you think this might be what you’re experiencing, learning more about dual diagnosis treatment in Indiana can be an important first step.

 Jobs with the highest addiction rates